annabreyer/aboutme/README.md

 I'm actively involved in making tech more inclusive and diverse:
 - Member of Ladies of Code Paris
 - Member of Women in Tech DACH
-- Mentor and advocate for women in technology
-- Creating spaces where developers can grow and innovate

 ## 📚 Beyond Code
 When I'm not coding or leading teams, you'll find me: